True Mariner faithfuls should be hoping even more veterans will suddenly vanish

-On the First Avenue side of T-Mobile Park are giant pitchers of various Mariners.
+On the First Avenue side of T-Mobile Park are giant pictures of various Mariners.
 There’s pitcher Felix Hernandez, third baseman Kyle Seager and designated hitter Daniel Vogelbach.
 There’s shortstop Tim Beckham, outfielder Domingo Santana and second baseman Dee Gordon.
 There’s outfielder Mitch Haniger.
 There’s catcher Omar Narvaez.
-And there’s former Mariner first baseman Edward Encarnacion, who was traded to the Yankees on Saturday.
+And there’s former Mariner first baseman Edwin Encarnacion, who was traded to the Yankees on Saturday.

 Encarnacion is the only player on that wall no longer with the team.
 His image likely will be taken down sometime around the All-Star break.
 But when M’s fans return to T-Mobile after the Midsummer Classic, they should hope several more players’ stickers will have been removed as well.